-Image 1: Packaging design of Ergo-go, strawberry flavour

-THE IMPACT

-As result of an intensive co-creation approach with contributions from a very diverse set of partners with complementary expertise, a fortified yogurt has been produced.
+Image 1: Packaging design of Ergo-go, strawberry f avour THE IMPACT As result of an intensive co-creation approach with contributions from a very diverse set of partners with complementary expertise, a fortified yogurt has been produced.
 The partnership's successful collaboration with the Ethiopian public sector (Ethiopian Standard Agency) has resulted in that the first approved standard for a 80 ml and 100 ml size fortified yoghurt has been developed.
 The fortified yoghurt contains the vitamins A, D3, B12, Folic Acid, and minerals zinc, iodine, and selenium.
+Safe and healthy

 Acceptability studies have revealed positive responses by consumers, and processors are able to produce a safe and nutritious 100 ml yoghurt with fortification levels that adhere to the new yoghurt fortification standard.

+the proliferation of 'good bacteria' make it

+difficult for 'bad bacteria' to survise.